Kobun42/Unverum-FUGA/README.md

 As of January 26th 2022, Unverum-TANK is based off of Version 1.5.3 of Unverum.

 ## Is there a list of currently planned games?
 No. Keep in mind that I need to legally own the game if I wanted to add support, and I don't own many UE4 games aside from FUGA unfortunately.
-Addition depends on my interest in it being modded and if it doesn't hit any parts fo the blacklist.
+Addition depends on my interest in it being modded and if it doesn't hit any parts of the blacklist.

 ## Will other games be supported?
 I plan on finding other UE4 games and adding support to them if they don't already have their own mod loader.
 (No, I will not do FNAF:SB, that already has its own Unverum branch.
 If it already has a mod loader, there's no real need for me to add.)